Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 Desember 2025 23.34.56 UTC
+- WIB: Minggu, 28 Desember 2025 00.26.08 UTC
-- WITA: Minggu, 28 Desember 2025 00.34.56 UTC
+- WITA: Minggu, 28 Desember 2025 01.26.08 UTC
-- WIT: Minggu, 28 Desember 2025 01.34.56 UTC
+- WIT: Minggu, 28 Desember 2025 02.26.08 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: nature
+Kategori: friendship